KBPratap/ai_ml_coupon_acceptance/README.md

 This data from the UCI Machine Learning repository collected via a survey on Amazon Mechanical Turk is used in this project.

 ## Analysis
+### Data Cleanup
+Data cleanup is the first step before one starts analysis.
+Steps taken during cleanup
+* drop an entire column where more than 99% of the data was null values
+* drop all null value records when scope is entire dataset
+* selectively drop null value records only for a subset of data when analysing a subset of coupons

-### Coupon Category - "Bar"
+### Coupon Categories
+#### "Bar"
 **Goal**
-analyze the data and understand the factors that could affect the acceptance-rate for Bar coupons
+Analyze the data and understand the factors that could affect the acceptance-rate for Bar coupons

 **Findings**
 The drivers are more likely to accept the bar coupons, if
 - they visit a bar more frequently
 - do not have kids as passengers
-- Older than 30
+- older than 30

-### Coupon Category - "Carry out & Take away"
+#### "Carry out & Take away"
 **Goal**
 analyze the popularity of these coupons based on income groups and driving directions.